Candy Spelling On Tori Spelling Welcoming Her Fifth Child, 'I Hope She's Finished Having Kids'

 The stars have faced financial difficulty over the past few years, including unpaid credit card debt.

-According to court documents were obtained by E!
+According to court documents obtained by E!
 News, a judge ordered the couple to pay off a $220,000 default judgment.
 The ruling came after Tori and Dean missed a subpoenaed court appearance last week regarding their legal battle with City National Bank.

 The bank is suing them after they allegedly failed to pay off a $400,000 loan from 2010.
 Per their agreement with the bank, the True Tori stars were expected to make monthly payments, plus interest, according to the terms of the promissory note.